Current Courses: On Sabbatical Leave for 2018-2019 Academic year

 "Prólogo" Madrid: De Fortunata a la M:40: Cien años de cultura urbana. with Edward Baker.
 Madrid: Alianza: 11-25.

 Executive Committee Association of Departments of Foreign Languages (ADFL) 200-2005

 President, ADFL 2005

 Chair State Languages Articulation Taskforce (2007-2008)

-Dr. Malcolm Alan Compitello is Professor of Spanish Head of the Department of Spanish Portuguese.
+Dr. Malcolm Alan Compitello is Professor of Spanish, Head of the Department of Spanish and Portuguese.
 He came to the University of Arizona from Michigan State University where he was Professor of Spanish and Associate Chair of the Department of Romance and Classical Languages.
 Professor Compitello received his B.A. and M.A. degrees from St. John's University in New York City and his Ph.D. in Hispanic literature with a minor in Comparative Literature from Indiana University.
-Professor Compitello is the Executive Editor of the Arizona Journal of Hispanic Cultural Studies and serves on the editorial boards of a number of other publication.
+Professor Compitello is the Executive Editor of the Arizona Journal of Hispanic Cultural Studies and serves on the editorial boards of a number of other publications.
 Professor Compitello has authored and edited three books on contemporary Spanish literature and numerous articles on contemporary literature and Cultural Studies.
 His most recent edited volume (with Edward Baker) is De Fortunata a M:40.
 Un siglo de cultura urbana (Madrid: Alianza, 2003).
 Professor Compitello's current research is on urban cultural geography in Spain.
 Professor Compitello is also the Program Director for the Humanities Seminars Program in the College of Humanities and an Honors Professor.
 He was on the Executive Committee of the Association of Departments of Foreign Languages (ADFL) from 2003-2005 and was President of the Organization in 2005.